pypackaging-native/pypackaging-native/docs/key-issues/cross_platform.md

 ## Current state

-Native compiler and build toolchains (e.g., autoconf/automake, CMake) have long supported cross-compilation; however, these cross-compilation capabilities are easy to break unless they are exercised regularly.
+Native compiler and build toolchains (e.g., autoconf/automake, CMake) have long supported cross-compilation; however, such cross-compilation capabilities for any given project tend to bitrot and break easily unless they are exercised regularly.

 CPython's build system includes some support for cross-compilation.
 This support is largely based on leveraging autoconf's support for cross compilation.
 This